Abattoir (film): Production

+In July 2009, it was reported that Radical Studios had hired Darren Lynn Bousman to write and direct Abattoir for their Radical Pictures label.
+Bousman developed the concept with his writing and producing partner Michael Peterson with a graphic novel to be developed by Radical to promote the film for which Bousman voiced hope would become a potential franchise.
+In November 2013, the film was unveiled to buyers at the American Film Market and was announced to be in pre-production with shooting scheduled to commence in early 2014 with a projected Fall 2024 release.
+The script, written by Christopher Monfette, was adapted from the comic book miniseries created by Bousman.
+According to Bousman, the underlying concept of Abattoir, centering on the mystery of someone buying homes where horrific tragedies have occurred over decades for the purpose of piecing them together, had been with him since childhood and he developed the concept with Radical.
+Bousman stated his purpose with the project was to try and put a new spin on the genre of haunted house horror films.

 Production for the film began in 2014.
 It was announced in October 2014 that Joe Anderson, Dayton Callie, Jessica Lowndes and Lin Shaye had been cast.

 Reception

 Abattoir has received negative reviews.
 Rotten Tomatoes gives the film a 35% approval rating with twenty reviews counted, with an average score of 4.69/10.
 Metacritic gave the film a 40 which illustrates "mixed or average".

 Brian Tallerico writing for RogerEbert.com gave the film a half star, calling it "one of the most baffling and ineffective horror films of the year."
 Dennis Harvey, writing for Variety, found the film lacking in focus, saying: "In the end, Abattoir feels like a confused rehash of ideas from the variable likes of The Shining, House on Haunted Hill, Thirteen Ghosts and other haunted-house movies, albeit one so misjudged that it doesn't even get to the house itself until the last 20 minutes or so.
 If there were potential here, it's been garbled in translation."

 On the other hand, John DeFore of The Hollywood Reporter called it: "A pulpy supernatural tale dripping with atmosphere."

 John Squires of Bloody Disgusting called the film "one of the most original horror movies to come out in the last several years."